 If you choose to contract with a plumber or drain cleaning company:

-Should you choose to do so, you can schedule an appointment with the City of Arvada Wastewater Division to view the taped video inspection.
+If you have your service line televised, the City of Arvada Wastewater Divisionwill review the taped video inspection.
 We will provide an unbiased, second opinion concerning problems found in your service line.
 Please call us at 720-898-7770 to schedule an appointment.

 In addition to roots, grease and paper products can also cause service line backups.
 To avoid these problems, do not dispose of grease or food waste through a garbage disposal or by pouring it down the drain.
 Additional items such as paper towels, hygiene products, diapers and old rags should also be placed in your trash and not in the sewer system.